nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 - controlled downside risk
 - implicit convexity with respect to volatility shocks

-It is not designed to outperform during pure bull markets, but rather to maximize risk-adjusted growth across full market cycles.
+It is **not designed to outperform during pure bull markets**, but rather to **maximize risk-adjusted growth across full market cycles**.

 7. Limitations and Extensions